Jacob the Liar (1974 film)

-Jacob the Liar (Jakob der Lügner) is a 1975 war drama film directed by Frank Beyer, adapted by Beyer and Jurek Becker from the latter's novel of the same title.
+Jacob the Liar (Jakob der Lügner) is a 1974 war drama film directed by Frank Beyer, adapted by Beyer and Jurek Becker from the latter's novel of the same title.
 Set in Nazi-occupied Poland during the Holocaust, the film centers on Jakob Heym (played by Vlastimil Brodský), a Polish Jew who attempts to raise the morale inside the ghetto by sharing encouraging rumors that he claims he has heard on an (imaginary) radio.
 The film was a co-production between East Germany and Czechoslovakia.
 It premiered on East German television on 22 December 1974, and was released theatrically on 18 April 1975.

 Work on the picture began in 1965, but production was halted in summer 1966.
 Becker, who had originally planned Jacob the Liar as a screenplay, decided to make it a novel instead.
 In 1972, after the book garnered considerable success, work on the picture resumed.
 Jacob the Liar was both a critical and commercial success, earning multiple international accolades and becoming the first East German film to be entered into the Berlin International Film Festival, where it competed for the Golden Bear.
 The film was also nominated for Best Foreign-Language Film at the 49th Academy Awards, the only East German film to ever be nominated.

 An English-language remake, starring Robin Williams, was released in 1999.

 Plot

-In a Jewish ghetto in German-occupied Poland, a man named Jakob Heym is caught on the streets after curfew.
-He is told to report to a German military office where he finds the officer in charge passed out drunk.
-The radio is running and Jakob hears a broadcast about the advances of the Soviet Army.
-Eventually, Jakob sneaks out and goes home.
+In a Jewish ghetto in German-occupied Poland, a man named Jakob Heym is accosted on the streets by a watchtower guard as it is supposedly after curfew.
+He is told to report to a German military office where he finds the officer in charge asleep.
+Before finding him, Jakob hears a broadcast about the nearby advances of the Soviet Army.
+Eventually, Jakob is sent home, as the guard has mistaken the time, deliberately or otherwise.

-Later he tells his friends that the Russians are not very far away.
-As no one believes he went to the Nazi office and came out alive, Jakob makes up a lie, claiming he owns a radio - a crime punishable by death.
-This puts Jakob in a difficult position since he is constantly asked for further news.
+Later, he tells a friend that the Russians are not very far away to dissuade him from a suicidal adventure.
+As no one believes he went to the Nazi office and came out alive, Jakob says he owns a radio—a crime punishable by death.
+This puts Jakob in a difficult position as this gets out and since he is constantly asked for further news.

-He then starts encouraging his friends with false reports about the advance of the Red Army towards their ghetto.
-The residents, who are desperate and starved, find new hope in Jakob's stories.
-Even when he eventually confesses to his friend that only the first report was true and all the rest is made up, his friend points out that his stories give people hope and a will to live.
+He then begins to encourage his friends with false reports about the advance of the Red Army towards their ghetto.
+The residents, desperate and starved, find renewed hope in Jakob's stories.
+Even when he eventually confesses to his friend that only the first report was true and all the rest were made up, his friend points out that his stories give people hope and the will to live.
 The film ends with the deportation of Jakob and the others to the extermination camps.